 Thank every interviewer with a smile and a strong handshake.
 After the interview, send a follow-up thank-you note to each interviewer individually by email or mail, depending on the culture of the firm.

 Remember that you can say more in a thank-you note after the interview.
 If you had a statement prepared but no opportunity to interject, write it in the note and send it as soon as you can after the interview.

 20. Follow Up

 You have some control over the hiring decision post-interview.
 If a few days have passed since a promised response, contact the company and ask where they are in the process.
-“If you don’t get a reply in a few days, try again,” advises Monster.com, an employment website.
-“Yes, you might occasionally annoy a frazzled hiring manager.
-But as long as your messages are polite and brief, most interviewers are more likely to be impressed by your perseverance, communication skills and interest in the job.”
+“If you don't get a reply in a few days, try again," wrote Monster, a job-search site, in its interview guide.
+"Yes, you might occasionally annoy a frazzled hiring manager.
+But as long as your messages are polite and brief, most interviewers are more likely to be impressed by your perseverance, communication skills and interest in the job."

 Achieve Your Dreams: 15 Secrets of Getting Your Dream Job